tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “Ow!”

-I slid my hand back out and plucked a jagged, triangular wedge of glass from my knuckles.
+I slid my hand back out and plucked a jagged wedge of glass from my knuckles.
 I tossed it aside applying pressure to slow the bleeding.
 Drops of blood splattered on the pavement below.
 So much for not leaving any evidence at the scene of the crime.

 I pushed the door open and knew I didn’t have to worry about an alarm.
 Doc Williams was behind the times and far too trusting.
 At Knox’s last visit, I told him he should upgrade his office with a modern security system.
 He laughed and waved it off as unnecessary, offering some quip about still having faith in humanity.

 *Yeah, well… I had faith in myself once too.
-Some things just change you.*
+Some shit just changes you.*

 I tore open drawers, rifled through boxes, and eventually jimmied my way into the locked medical cabinet where Doc Williams kept the good stuff.
 Not that I had a clue of what to use.